Billy McGimsie

 William George McGimsie (June 7, 1880 – October 28, 1968) was a Canadian amateur ice hockey player.
 He played six seasons as a centre for the Rat Portage/Kenora Thistles between 1901 and 1907.
 A leading offensive player of his era, McGimsie led the Manitoba and North West Hockey League with 28 goals in 8 games in 1904–05.
 He was a member of three Thistles' teams that challenged for the Stanley Cup, winning the national championship in 1907.
 His career was ended when he suffered a separated shoulder in an exhibition game.
 McGimsie was inducted into the Hockey Hall of Fame in 1963.

 Early life

-McGimsie was born on June 7, 1880, the son of a contractor who frequently moved around for work.
-He was born in Woodville in southeastern Ontario, but moved to Rat Portage in the northwest of the province at the age of one.
-He became interested in hockey at an early age; his first pair of skates were stolen from his sister.
+McGimsie was born on June 7, 1880 in Woodville, Ontario, the second of three children to Samuel and Susan McGimsie.
+He had an older sister, Jeanette and younger brother, Charlie.
+Samuel was originally a carpenter, and the nature of his work saw the family move frequently.
+In 1882 or 1883 the family moved to Rat Portage, Ontario as he took up a job with the Canadian Pacific Railway.
+There McGimsie became interested in hockey at an early age; his first pair of skates were stolen from his sister.
 They were of a style designed to clamp onto his normal shoes, and he wore them for several years as his family could not afford a newer pair.